Background in law and sufficient command of English. Preferably students are familiar with the basics of international law.

 The examination syllabus consists of the required reading (literature) for the course, the course information guide and the subjects taught in the lectures, the seminars and all other instructions which are part of the course.

-The reader contains the assignments, relevant background materials and the case-law can be found on the blackboard site.
+The reader containing the assignments, relevant background materials and the case-law can be found on the Blackboard site.

 More information on this course is offered in Blackboard.